Quick Start Guide

 As you might have noticed, WebStorm opens each file in a separate tab in the editor.

-WebStorm provides a handy way to switch between the various tabs, allows pinning and unpinning each tab, placing editor tabs along any of the four borders of the window, splitting the editor tabs, and more.
+WebStorm provides a handy way to switch between various tabs, allows pinning and unpinning each tab, placing editor tabs along any of the four borders of the window, splitting the editor tabs, and more.